BrokenShell/Fortuna/README.md

 - @param step :: One by default.
 Optional step size.
     - `random_range(0, 0, 0) -> [0]`
     - `random_range(0, 10, 2) -> [0, 10) by 2` even numbers from 0 to 8.
     - The sign of the step parameter controls the phase of the output.
-Negative stepping will flip the inclusively.
+Negative stepping will flip the inclusive rule.
     - `random_range(0, 10, -1) -> (0, 10]` starts at 10 and ranges down to 1.
     - `random_range(10, 0, -1) -> (0, 10]` same as above.
     - `random_range(10, 10, 0) -> [10]` step size or range size of zero always returns the first parameter.